Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center: Related Work

 \textbf{MARL for Cooperative Games in Networked Computing Systems:} RL has been applied on scheduling problems~\cite{auto2018sigcomm,decima2018,wu2011novel}, which is similar yet different from network load balancing problems.
-Agents in scheduling problems know \textit{a priori} the information of workloads -- including the expected job durations, job dependencies, \etc -- to be distributed before assigning workloads to different processing queues.
-However, network LBs have limited observations on only the subset of network flows they distribute -- only the number of flows distributed on each server and the elapsed time of on-going network flows.
+Agents in scheduling problems know \textit{a priori} the information of workloads--including the expected job durations, job dependencies, \etc--to be distributed before assigning workloads to different processing queues.
+However, network LBs have limited observations on only the subset of network flows they distribute--only the number of flows distributed on each server and the elapsed time of on-going network flows.
 Comparing with the networking problems, the jobs in scheduling problems also arrive at lower rates (at second level) and have longer completion time.
-This paper adapts QMIX~\cite{rashid2018qmix} in an asynchronous mechanism to make highly frequent load balancing decisions, and to learn from partial observations and solve the network load balancing problem as a cooperative game.
+The inaccurate observation and highly-frequent decision making process make network load balancing a challenging problem to solve.
+Previous work~\cite{yao2021reinforced} has explored single-agent RL for load balacing in a network systems, with a close-to SOTA heuristic performance evaluated in simulations.
+For the case with multiple LBs working at the same time, this paper applies and studies MARL algorithms on the network load balancing problem in real-world systems to evaluate server load states based only on local observations extracted from network packets, and to dynamically adapt to time-variant environments.
+Researches on centralised training, decentralised execution (CTDE) frameworks show performance gain in multi-agent setups~\cite{rashid2018qmix, hao2022api, yang2020qatten}. \cite{hao2022api} assumes that agents are homogeneous and therefore interchangable, which does not apply in DC networks where load balancers can be deployed on different hardware infrastructure with topologically different distances from servers.
+This paper adapts QMIX~\cite{rashid2018qmix}--which achieves similar performance as in~\cite{yang2020qatten}--in an asynchronous mechanism to make highly frequent load balancing decisions, and to learn from partial observations and solve the network load balancing problem as a cooperative game.
+RL-based algorithm has also been applied on other load balancing problems~\cite{mai2020multi, houidi2022constrained, mohajer2020mobility, alsuhli2021deep}.
+However, the network load balancing problem studied in this paper is different from link load balancing problems studied in~\cite{mai2020multi, houidi2022constrained}, where link utilisation is to be maximised and load balancers have observations on link utilisations.
+As discussed in~\cite{survey_l2lb}, in network load balancing problems--more precisely, Layer-$4$ server load balancing problem is studied in this paper--load balancers have no direct observation on server utilisations.
+The network load balancing problem studied in this paper is also different from mobility load balancing problem studied in~\cite{mohajer2020mobility, alsuhli2021deep}, where load balancers operate in celular networks instead of DCs and they do not correspond to all resourcese.
+The action and optimisation goal (link failure) are entirely different as well.
+Furthermore, these works~\cite{mai2020multi, houidi2022constrained, mohajer2020mobility, alsuhli2021deep} conduct evaluations based on simulations while this paper implements and evaluates MARL-based load balancing algorithms in a real-world testbed.